episerver/upgrade-assistant-extensions/src/EpiSourceUpdater/README.md

 some features as below are not configurable and will be executed, you can still skip the execution during the dialog.

 - Remove Default Argument for the TemplateDescriptor Attribute
-- Remove obsolete using statements
-- Remove obsolete method overrideusing statements
+- Remove obsolete method override ParseToObject method
 - Replace IFindUIConfiguration with FindOptions

 ### Configuration
 Type, Base Class Mapping, Packages, Templates and also String Replacements can be configured.
+There are two different mapping file sources

+- EpiTypeReplacements.typemap
+- EpiClassReplacements.classmap

+where .typemap is focused on replacing using statements and .classmap is focused on replaceing base class inheriteances.

+Although one file could have been enough to handle both replacement types, a clear separtion of dueties brings more clarity.

 #### Specify new EPI related Types in the **.typemap** File, by adding the old type space/tab followed by the new type: